Back to Resources

 Why I Chose the Name "Discreet Ketamine"

-The origin story of Discreet Ketamine and why privacy matters in mental health treatment.
+The origin story of Discreet Ketamine — and why privacy is a fundamental right in mental health care, not something to apologize for.

 Dr. Ben Soffer